Platform Engineer Activity: Setup an Ephemeral Dev Environment on OpenShift

 -

-Generates GitOps/Argo manifests to manage CI/CD for the developer’s environment
+Generates GitOps/Argo CD manifests to manage CI/CD for the developer’s environment

 With this approach, the Platform Engineers enable developers to just focus on coding.
 The templates simplify the set up of these ephemeral dev environments in a self-service manner.
 This allows the developers to create them repeatedly and easily, thereby rapidly increasing developer productivity.

-Click here to view instructions to login as the Platform Engineer.
+Click to learn how to login as a Platform Engineer

 Login as Platform Engineer

 You will perform this activity as a Platform Engineer.
-Please follow the below steps to logout from Red Hat Developer Hub and GitLab, and login back as a Platform Engineer (pe1/{common_password}
+Please follow the below steps to logout from Red Hat Developer Hub and GitLab, and login back as a Platform Engineer (pe1

 )